lab10-coop/tau1/README.md

 ## HF1

 This is the first hardfork.
+It will take place at block 1000000.

 ### Why